f32c/arduino/README.md

 Analog inputs (cheap FPGA used to not to have ADC, please contribute some code for new hardware...)

-Fade doesn't work on RISC-V bitstreams for boards Altera Cyclone-4 TB276 and Xilinx XC6SLX9.

 Hardware SPI and I2C.
 Included are SPI and Wire (i2c) libraries but they are empty, just a placeholders for the compiler to not fail for sketches that use them.